Hugging Face Data

 The same activation rules apply to Hugging Face rows:

-• question activates relevance.
+• input activates relevance.

 • context activates grounding.